You don’t know me, but I know you. In fact, nearly everyone knows you, and yet no one really knows you.

-We know you through your personal stories you wrote in your diary.
+We know you through the personal stories you wrote in your diary.
 We see each word, each letter and each paragraph, but we don’t see your hopes, your fears or your anxiety.
-You write about them, however we cannot really imagine how it must have been.
+You write about them, and regardless, we cannot imagine how it must have been.
 I know I can’t.

-I once passed by your house or rather the place you hid in, I could not get in because there was a queue of several hundred meters of people who had booked a ticket to see the annex.
-A thought then came to me, what if there had been a similar queue on the morning of 4 August 1944, the day you and your family were arrested, and what if all the people in that queue would have protested against the arrest, would have made a difference?
+I once passed by your house or rather the place you hid in, I could not get in because there was a queue of several hundred meters of people who had booked a ticket to see the annexe.
+A thought came to me—what if I had been a similar queue on the morning of 4 August 1944, the day you and your family were arrested?
+What if all the people on that queue protested against the arrest?
+Would that have made a difference?

-You’ll be happy to know your book has become one of the biggest selling books ever, only in recent time it has been surpassed by the books about another teenager, a boy called Harry Potter, but his story is fictional whereas yours is a brutal reality.
-I am sure though you would have loved his stories.
+You would be happy to know your book has become one of the bestselling books ever, only in recent times has been surpassed by the books about another teenager, a boy called Harry Potter.
+His story is fictional, whereas yours is a brutal reality.
+I am sure you would have loved his stories.

 Even now there are people who dispute the genuinity of your writing.
 They say your father tempered with it.
-I am not angry with those people, I pity them, their indifference blinds them to the power of your words, the lessons to be learned from them.
+I am not angry with those people, I pity them, their indifference blinds them to the power of your words and the lessons to be learned from them.

 What saddens me the most is not so much that you died a horrible death but the fact it is not even known when you died, it says about the date February or March 1945.

 Dear Anne, I am not going to say you are a hero because you weren’t really.
 You were a young teenage girl whose diary should never have been published, but whose life should have been lived to the fullest.
 Nothing excuses your death, it should not have happened.